 Yes!
 Just because it is a prescription medication does not mean that it is not addictive.
 Adderall is a Schedule II controlled substance, meaning that it poses a high risk for addiction.

-Here are some of the ways in which you can identify if you or someone you know is struggling with an Adderall addiction:
+Here are some of the ways in which you can identify if you or someone you know is struggling with, or at risk of developing an Adderall addiction:

 You continue to use it despite negative consequences